-The nationally agreed benchmark is no more than 2.0 SAB cases per 10,000 days of patient care for acute care public hospitals in each state and territory.
+The nationally agreed benchmark is no more than 2.0 SAB cases per 10,000 days of patient care for public hospitals in each state and territory.

-In 2013-14:
+In 2014-15:

-- the national rate of SAB in public hospitals was 0.87 cases per 10,000 days of patient care - rates differed among the states and territories, but all jurisdictions had rates below the national benchmark - 1,621 cases of SAB were reported - 3 in 4 cases were treatable with commonly used antibiotics methicillin-sensitive Staphylococcus aureus (MSSA) cases - 1 in 4 cases was antibiotic resistant methicillin-resistant Staphylococcus aureus (MRSA) cases.
+- the national rate of SAB in public hospitals was 0.77 cases per 10,000 days of patient care - all jurisdictions had rates below the national benchmark - 1,490 cases of SAB were reported - 78% of cases were treatable with commonly used antibiotics methicillin-sensitive Staphylococcus aureus (MSSA) cases - 22% of cases were antibiotic resistant methicillin-resistant Staphylococcus aureus (MRSA) cases.